-Our patent estate, on a worldwide basis, encompasses over 200 granted patents and 150 pending patent applications, including over 90 granted patents and 100 pending patent applications relating to roxadustat (FG-4592) and FG-3019.
-Our currently granted patents with respect to composition-of-matter for roxadustat and FG-3019 are expected to expire in 2024 or 2025.
+Our patent portfolio, on a worldwide basis, encompasses over 200 granted patents and 150 pending patent applications, including over 90 granted patents and 100 pending patent applications relating to roxadustat (FG-4592) and FG-3019.
+Our currently granted patents with respect to composition-of-matter for roxadustat and for FG-3019 are expected to expire in 2024 or 2025, and a U.S. patent relating to crystalline forms of roxadustat is expected to expire in 2033.
 Additional patents and patent applications relating to manufacturing processes, formulations, and various therapeutic uses, including treatment of specific indications and improvement of clinical parameters provide additional protection for product candidates.
 Currently granted patents are expected to expire between 2022 and 2025, and pending patent applications, if granted, could extend patent protection to between 2033 and 2034.